Close Menu

 Food testing machines are key in finding potential dangers.
 They use advanced metal detectors and x-ray scanners to check for contaminants.
 This way, they stop unsafe items from getting to consumers.

 Integrated pest management (IPM) is a proactive way to keep food safe.
-It focuses on stopping pests before they start.
+It focuses on stopping pests like cockroach before they start.
 IPM uses cleaning, changing the structure, and targeted treatments to keep pests away.

 Food safety tech is getting better, with AI and machine learning leading the way.
 These technologies look at lots of data to spot problems before they happen.
 AI helps make production better and keeps product quality consistent.